-The study in Portugal and Croatia also used this approach but, as mentioned above, included tagging of part of the fish in the monitored cages as well, to get individual growth data.
-In addition to the study dedicated to growth, in Akua Group farm in Turkey, a complete biological sampling activity was carried out on more than 400 bluefin tuna individuals.
+The study in Portugal and Croatia also used this approach but, as mentioned above, included also tagging of part of the fish in the monitored cages as well, to get individual growth data.
+The final reports are available in Annex 1a, documents no. 14-18.
+In addition to the study dedicated to growth, in AkuaGroup farm in Turkey the biological sampling activity was carried out on more than 400 bluefin tuna individuals.
+The final report is available in Annex 1a, document no. 29.

 The study in Portugal was focused on tagging adult bluefin tuna and intensive monitoring of selected cages.
 Between June and August 2019, 89 adult bluefin tunas were individually weighted, measured, double tagged, and returned to the cage for fattening.
 Unfortunately, a total of 37 were found dead after tagging, therefore representing a mortality of nearly 42%.
-Between one month and 4 months following the tagging date, tagged fish were deliberately harvested, weighted, and measured and whenever possible biological samples were collected.
+Between one month and 4 months following the tagging date, tagged fish were deliberately harvested, weighed, and measured and whenever possible biological samples were collected.
 In addition to high mortality of tagged fish, which was probably induced by a bad initial condition of fish, lots of external tags were lost, thus hindering the obtention of reliable results.
-The limited results obtained show high variability in individual growth rates (Figure 9), which probably may be attributable to differences in recovery times.
+The limited results obtained show high variability in individual growth rates, which probably may be attributable to differences in recovery times.